For a concert programme biography,

 Please do not copy and paste this page.

-This year Joseph Doody made debuts with Welsh National Opera, English Touring Opera and Buxton Festival, as well as appearing in concerts across the UK.
+In the last year Joseph Doody has made debuts with Welsh National Opera, English Touring Opera, Buxton International Festival, and Salzburger Landestheater, as well as appearing in concerts across the UK.

 Born in West Yorkshire, he studied music at Edinburgh University,